 It will be important to know what Jesus' basis in the gifts are if he ever decides to sell them in the future.
 The basis is generally the amount the GIVER paid for the item.

-Let's assume that the wise men picked up their gifts at a store in Bethlehem right before they gave them to Jesus.
-Their basis (and subsequently Jesus' basis) is the market value of the goods at the time they were bought (let's say $285 USD for an ounce of each, the approximate spot price of gold in the year 2000, since I don’t have the spot price of frankincense and myrrh handy).
+Let's pretend Baby Jesus was born in 2000 AD.
+Now let's assume that the wise men picked up their gifts at a store in Bethlehem right before they gave them to Jesus.
+Their basis (and subsequently Jesus' basis) is the market value of the goods at the time they were bought.
+Let's say $285 USD for an ounce of each, the approximate spot price of gold in the year 2000, since I don’t have the spot price of frankincense and myrrh handy.

 To calculate the gain, we take the difference between the fair market value of the item when spent, less the basis (essentially the original price paid).
 The price of gold has now risen to over $1,600 in year 2012.
 Let's also say that the other gifts have had similar gains.
 When you recognize a gain on the exchange of an asset (like gold, frankincense or myrrh) for something else (another good, cash, etc.), a capital gains tax will apply.
 For most assets, the capital gains tax is 15% of the gain.
 Frankincense and myrrh would be taxed at 15%.